nemequ/hedley/README.md

    before they become a real issue.
  * Optimizations — compiler hints help speed up your code.
  * Manage public APIs
-   * Visibility — keeping internal symbols private can make your code faster and smaller.
+   * Visibility — keeping internal symbols private can make your program faster and smaller.
    * Versioning — help consumers avoid functions which are deprecated or too new for all the platforms they want to support.
  * C/C++ interoperability — make it easier to use code in both C and